TILOS-AI-Institute/MacroPlacement/Docs/OurProgress/README.md

 </p>

 <a id="Question13"></a>
-**<span style="color:blue">Question 13.</span>** How does human macro placement perform?
+**<span style="color:blue">Question 13.</span>** How good are human macro placements relative to Circuit Training?
-We observe human macro placement can achieve smaller wirelength than CT result with similar timing and power numbers.
-The details of human macro placement generated for BlackParrot (Quad-Core) and MemPool Group on NG45 enablement are as follows:
+We observe that human macro placements can achieve smaller wirelength than CT, with similar timing and power numbers.
+Details of human macro placements for BlackParrot (Quad-Core) and MemPool Group on NG45 enablement are as follows:
 <a id="bp_quad_NG45_Human_Place"></a>
 - **BalckParrot-NG45-68%-1.3ns**: We thank Dr. Jinwook Jung of IBM Research for providing his human macro placement of BlackParrot Quad-Core design as an alternative baseline.
 The following table and screenshots provide details of BlackParrot (Quad-Core)-NG45-68%-1.3ns human macro placement.
 [Link](../../Flows/NanGate45/bp_quad/def/manual_macro_placement/) to the script.
-  - Dr. Jung informed us that he spent about 0.5 hours learning about the design, 2.5 hours coming up with initial floorplan scripts and an additional 2.5 hours refining the initial version.
-Dr. Jung also informed us that the design includes 4 identical tiles, each with certain components, and he placed them in a specific arrangement to create more free space.
+  - Dr. Jung informed us that he spent about 0.5 hours learning about the design, 2.5 hours coming up with initial floorplan scripts, and an additional 2.5 hours refining the initial version, for a total of 5.5 hours of effort.
+Dr. Jung also informed us that his floorplan design includes 4 identical tiles, and that these are arranged so as to create more free space.

 <table>
 <thead>